joewstroman/weather-app/README.md

 It will warn you when you don't have the correct environment variables set, when running docker.

 ```
-MYSQL_USER -- User to sign in ass
+MYSQL_USER -- User to sign in as
-MYSQL_ROOT_PASSWORD -- Root password, this will be set for root user and the user above
+MYSQL_PASSWORD -- User and root password
+MYSQL_DB_NAME -- Name of initial database
+MYSQL_TABLE_NAME -- Table name to store emails and locations
 ```